Are you a Coder? Communicator? Data enthusiast? Or Entrepreneur?

 There have been many achievements by policymakers, many EU-funded projects, and stakeholders from Atlantic coastal countries and beyond, since the signing of the Galway Statement (2013) and the Belém Statement (2017).
 Join the All-Atlantic Ocean Research Forum to celebrate these, at a meeting taking place in the Charlemagne Building, Brussels, 6 – 7 February 2020.

 We are delighted to have secured the beautiful Playfair Library at the University of Edinburgh's centrally located Old College for our 5th and final General Assembly.
 We have also secured a number of rooms in a hotel just 5 minutes walk from the venue.
-Registration information will be circulated in due course, but we look forward to welcoming you from Sunday evening 8th March to Wednesday evening 11th March 2020.
+Registration information will be circulated in due course, but we look forward to welcoming you from Sunday evening 8th March to Thursday evening 12th March 2020.
 This final ATLAS General Assembly will be in 2 parts.
 The first part will start with a welcome reception and dinner at the Playfair Library on the evening of Sunday 8th March.
 Monday 9th and Tuesday 10th March will be dedicated to plenary sessions, and the assembly will finish with a Scottish ceilidh and whisky tasting on Tuesday evening.

 We recently said farewell to Emma Paterson (Dynamic Earth) who enthused us all with the science communication materials she showcased last month at the ATLAS General Assembly.
 Please take a look at the education tab on our website to see the wealth of materials which are freely available.
 Some examples are here: educational portfolio.
 Here are some farewell words from Emma, together with a welcome and introduction to Natalie Walls.